floatdrop/yajob/readme.md

 > Yet another job queue with tags, priorities and scheduled jobs

 This is implementation of job queue with MongoDB.
-As like other attempts it utilizes atomic `findAndModify` to grab jobs, but with much more simple API to use it:
+As like other attempts it utilizes atomic writes to grab jobs, but with much more simple API to use it:

 ## Usage